robrosinc/igris_c_gmt_public/README.md

 1. The main loop runs at `loop.control_hz`.
 2. It reads the newest DDS `LowState` from `RobotIo`.
 3. When the state sequence changes, it updates `StateHandler`.
+4. After the first `LowState`, `RobotIo` requests `LOW_LEVEL_MODE` and waits for a successful response.
-4. The worker thread wakes at `loop.policy_hz`.
+5. The worker thread wakes at `loop.policy_hz`.
-5. The worker reads the latest processed state.
+6. The worker reads the latest processed state.
-6. `MotionHandler` supplies either the latest live ROS motion frame or the replay frame at the current motion step.
+7. `MotionHandler` supplies either the latest live ROS motion frame or the replay frame at the current motion step.
-7. `ObservationBuilder` builds the ONNX input groups from the configured observation terms.
+8. `ObservationBuilder` builds the ONNX input groups from the configured observation terms.
-8. `OnnxRunner` runs the policy and returns the raw 23-element action vector.
+9. `OnnxRunner` runs the policy and returns the raw 23-element action vector.
-9. `ActionBuilder` converts the raw action into desired joint positions and `LowCmd` fields.
+10. `ActionBuilder` converts the raw action into desired joint positions and `LowCmd` fields.
-10. The worker writes the command into the action buffer.
+11. The worker writes the command into the action buffer.
-11. The main loop publishes the command once when the action buffer sequence changes.
+12. The main loop publishes the command once when the action buffer sequence changes.
-12. `MotionHandler::advance()` increments the motion replay clock only after a command is successfully built.
+13. `MotionHandler::advance()` increments the motion replay clock only after a command is successfully built.

 If robot state is not changing, motion is missing/stale, observation building fails, ONNX inference fails, or action building fails, no new command is published.
 This is intentional: the package waits instead of silently publishing commands from incomplete data.